-Awards provide stipend and tuition support for Master's or Ph.D. students for one academic year (Fall 2014 and Spring 2015).
+Awards provide stipend and tuition support for Master's or Ph.D. students for up to two semesters.
 Fellows also have access to travel support for domestic conferences or for other professional activities during the award period.

 Applicants must be either currently enrolled or recently admitted to a full-time UNH graduate program.
 Fellowships are restricted to citizens of the United States.